 In 2010, UCC was the first university in the world to be awarded the Green Flag from the Foundation for Environmental Education.
-UCC is currently ranked 8th globally in the Times Higher Education Impact Ranking and is the only University outside of North America to have been awarded a Gold STARS award from the Association for the Advancement of Sustainability in Higher Education.
+Since then, the University has received over 40 awards for its sustainability programme and is globally recognised as a leader in sustainability and climate action.
 UCC Green Campus is "Student-led, Research-informed, and Practice-focused"; the Green Campus Living Laboratory Programme seeks to advance this agenda to demonstrate best practice in campus operations, teaching, research and engagement.

-This is the second call for projects under the Green Campus Living Laboratory Programme, details of previously funded projects can be viewed here.
+This is the third call for projects under the Green Campus Living Laboratory Programme, details of previously funded projects can be viewed here.